marquesVF/tsrocket/README.md

 We can change this behaviour in two different ways: controller and application level.

-We need to inplement a ResponseInterceptor class:
+The first step is to implement a ResponseInterceptor class:

 ```typescript
 class CustomInterceptor implements ResponseInterceptor {